 - † The selling securityholders identified with a crosshatch have identified that they are, or are affiliates of, registered broker-dealers.
 These selling securityholders have represented that they acquired their securities in the ordinary course of business and in the open market, and, at the time of the acquisition of the securities, had no agreements or understandings, directly or indirectly, with any person to distribute the securities.
-To the extent that we become aware that any such selling securityholder did not acquire its securities in the ordinary course of business or did have such an agreement or understanding, we will file a post-effective amendment to the registration statement of which this prospectus is a part to designate such person as an "underwriter" within the meaning of the Securities Act. - (1) The number of conversion shares shown in the table above assumes conversion of the full amount of initial notes at the initial conversion rate of 257.5163 shares per \$1,000 principal amount of initial notes.
-This conversion rate is subject to adjustment as described under "Description of the Initial Notes Conversion Rights."
+To the extent that we become aware that any such selling securityholder did not acquire its securities in the ordinary course of business or did have such an agreement or understanding, we will file a post-effective amendment to the registration statement of which this prospectus is a part to designate such person as an "underwriter" within the meaning of the Securities Act. - (1) The number of conversion shares shown in the table above assumes conversion of the full amount of notes at the initial conversion rate of 257.5163 shares per \$1,000 principal amount of notes.
+This conversion rate is subject to adjustment as described under "Description of Notes Conversion Rights."
 As a result, the number of conversion shares may increase or decrease in the future.
-Under the terms of the indenture governing the initial notes, fractional shares will not be issued upon conversion of the initial notes.
-Cash will be paid in lieu of a fractional share upon conversion of the initial notes. - (2) Calculated based on Rule 13d-3 of the Exchange Act, using 11,897,601 shares of common stock outstanding as of March 31, 2016.
-In calculating these percentages for each holder of initial notes, we also treated as outstanding that number of conversion shares issuable upon conversion of that holder's initial notes.
-However, we did not assume the conversion of any other holder's initial notes in calculating these percentages.
-Based on the 11,897,601 shares of common stock outstanding as of March 31, 2016, unless otherwise noted, none of these selling securityholders would beneficially own 1% or more of the outstanding conversion shares following the sale of securities in the offering. - (3) We entered into a credit agreement with ROS Acquisition Offshore LP ("ROS") on August 24, 2012, which was amended and restated on July 27, 2015 to increase our credit facility with ROS by an additional \$18.0 million and amended on March 31, 2016 to extend the time frame during which interest can accrue on loans in lieu of making interest payments and to lower the minimum liquidity amount.
+Under the terms of the indenture, fractional shares will not be issued upon conversion of the notes.
+Cash will be paid in lieu of a fractional share upon conversion of the notes. - (2) Calculated based on Rule 13d-3 of the Exchange Act, using 11,886,101 shares of common stock outstanding as of November 30, 2015.
+In calculating these percentages for each holder of notes, we also treated as outstanding that number of conversion shares issuable upon conversion of that holder's notes.
+However, we did not assume the conversion of any other holder's notes in calculating these percentages.
+Based on the 11,886,101 shares of common stock outstanding as of November 30, 2015, unless otherwise noted, none of these selling securityholders would beneficially own 1% or more of the outstanding conversion shares following the sale of securities in the offering. - (3) We entered into a credit agreement with ROS Acquisition Offshore LP ("ROS") on August 24, 2012, which was amended and restated on July 27, 2015 to increase our credit facility with ROS by an additional \$18.0 million.
 An affiliate of ROS owns 475,439 shares of our common stock. - (4) Telemetry Securities, L.L.C. ("Telemetry Securities") is a subsidiary of Telemetry Investments, L.L.C. ("Telemetry Investments"), an investment company registered under the Investment Company Act of 1940, as amended.
 As such, Telemetry Investments may share voting or dispositive power over the securities held by Telemetry Securities. - (5) Symphony Asset Management LLC is the general partner of the selling securityholder, and as such, may share voting or dispositive power over the securities held by the selling securityholder. - (6) Additional selling security holders may be identified by amendment.
-Assumes that any other holder of initial notes or any future transferee of any such holder does not beneficially own any conversion shares other than the conversion shares issuable at the initial conversion rate.
+Assumes that any other holder of notes or any future transferee of any such holder does not beneficially own any conversion shares other than the conversion shares issuable at the initial conversion rate.